wedapps/project2/Step-By-Step.md

 11. Adding the override to segue to the next view and bring the background color

 #### 8
-Adding the Message View Controller
+Adding the Message View Controller - pending

 1. Adding a new view controller
 2. Adding a stack, label, message view and button